andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

 enumeration.
 No functionality is implemented in the class.
 The class is only used for the BASIC programming language.

-##### `JasicTokenType.java`
-The content of the `JasicTokenType.java` class is limited to the definition of the available token types as an enumeration.
-No functionality is implemented in the class.
-The class is only used for the BASIC programming language.

 ##### `ReservedWords.java`
 The `ReservedWords.java` class is the cross-reference or mapping class for the tokenizing process.
 It contains two lists with identical sequence - between all reserved words, and the related `BasicTokenType` entry.